 We have several ways for local residents, organizations, and other stakeholders to participate!

-1. First, is to be a part of the County Steering Committee.
-This group meets monthly to help build out the stakeholder list, direct plan data collection efforts, and help plan the Community Workshop.
+- First, is to be a part of the County Steering Committee.
+This group meets monthly to help build out the stakeholder list, direct plan data collection efforts, plan the Community Workshop, and provide feedback on the final plan.

 Yes absolutely!
 Many in the industry are the most acutely aware of the need for Digital Equity, Literacy and Inclusion efforts.
 If you are already working on these efforts please be in touch so we can make sure your local County Steering Committees are aware!
 Each county will also be hosting a community workshop to identify existing partnerships and opportunities, and come up with some specific strategies and resources that could help those projects expand and/or get started.